ax-llm/ax/README.md

 ## Fast LLM Router

-A special router that uses no LLM calls only embeddings to route user requests smartly.
+A special router that uses no LLM calls, only embeddings, to route user requests smartly.

-Use the Router to efficiently route user queries to specific routes designed to handle certain types of questions or tasks.
+Use the Router to efficiently route user queries to specific routes designed to handle certain questions or tasks.
 Each route is tailored to a particular domain or service area.
-Instead of using a slow or expensive LLM to decide how input from the user should be handled use our fast "Semantic Router" that uses inexpensive and fast embedding queries.
+Instead of using a slow or expensive LLM to decide how user input should be handled, use our fast "Semantic Router," which uses inexpensive and fast embedding queries.

 ```typescript
 # npm run tsx ./src/examples/routing.ts